 OKRs are more than a metric the same way your people are more than an employee.
 They are the people-centred option.
 Companies are moving in this employee-focused direction and anyone failing to move this way risk losing their best people.
 Your employees want to evolve, contribute and achieve their goals.
 OKRs help you as their leader to accomplish this.

 Some of our team have used KPI’s in the past but we are all in agreement that OKRs are the way forward.
 The same can be said for our customers.
 The OKR feature of our product has replaced their KPI way.
 Our customers benefit from clearly communicating and sharing the company OKRs as a first step and then aligning individual and department level goals directly to those.
 It adds value by bringing their goal-setting to the next level as it does for us too.

 If you are new to OKRs, and you’d like to learn more about them as a goal-setting solution, you can do so with our eBook ‘OKRs – How To Reach Goal Setting Goals’ where we give examples, guidance on how to implement them as well as what to avoid.
 In our opinion, KPIs are old business while OKRs are the new.
-KPIs have their place, but it’s not in modern leadership.
+When it come to OKRs Vs KPIs, KPIs have their place, but it’s not in modern leadership.
 We believe they are for managing while OKRs are for leading.

 We hope you enjoyed this piece on OKRs Vs KPIs.
 As we establish a new way of working, we’re here to help you and your people make the transition.

 Get in touch with Ronan from the team Frankli today to see how.